Classical Music Composition Using State Space Models: Results

-\paragraph{Numerical Evaluation} Compositions were generated for all ten original pieces and models {\em M1}-{\em M14}.
+\paragraph{Numerical Evaluation} Compositions were generated for all ten original pieces and models {\em M1}-{\em M12} and {\em M14}.
 Given the large number of compositions (140), the purpose of the numerical evaluation was to select the top compositions with respect to originality, musicality or harmony, and temporal structure or melody.
 The metric we used to assess originality was the minimum RMSE empirical entropy.
-The metric we used to assess harmony was the average of the musicality metrics.
-The metric we used to assess melody was the RMSE of the average of the temporal structure metrics.
+The metrics we used to assess harmony and melody were the averages of the RMSE of the musicality metrics and the temporal structure metrics, respectively.

 \paragraph{Listening Evaluation}